Salesforce highlights the power of Trailblazers and businesses to repair the world and build trust at Dreamforce ’21.

 Sue Berry, Senior Director of Mobile Platforms, introduced the Nimbus service, which allows developers to access native capabilities such as the camera & gallery or the location, update records with Device Media, or access the device’s calendar events.

-As developers start adding more interactions with the native device to their apps, UI testers will find it more complicated to test those mobile applications.
+As developers add more interactions with the native device to their apps, UI testers will find it more complicated to test those mobile applications.
 Keep an eye on this evolving challenge.

 Customize LWCs and Express your Brand with Styling Hooks